vplesko/OrbLang/docs/examples/quick_examples_primes.md

 In this example, we print all primes between 1 and 100.
 The limit can easily be changed by modifying the symbol `n`.

+The algorithm used is the sieve of Eratosthenes, with the optimization of starting from prime's square.

 ## `main.orb`

 ```